College of Education > Admission & Aid > Scholarships > Scholarship Opportunities

 This scholarship was established by DePaul alumna Dr. Darlene G. Larson.
 To qualify, applicants must:

 This scholarship was established by College of Education alumnus John J. Pedicone in honor of his father, John J. Pedicone, Sr., and his former professor, Dr. Jack Lane.
 The scholarship provides recognition and financial assistance to students enrolled in the College of Education who are in good academic standing and have financial need.

-See all graduate scholarship opportunities on the Graduate Aid page.
+See additional graduate scholarship opportunities and financial assistance on the Graduate Aid page.

 The university offers a Double Demon Scholarship exclusively to DePaul alumni.
 It provides funding for 25 percent of the tuition for a master's degree, non-degree or select certificate programs.
 Alumni from any of DePaul's colleges who are admitted to a graduate program automatically qualify for the Double Demon Scholarship.
 For more information about this scholarship, please contact a DePaul Admissions representative for the College of Education at (773) 325-4405.